Tours, Attractions and Things To Do in Talas

 Talas’s biggest impact on world history is perhaps the Battle of Talas, in 751.
 This battle marked the one time that Arab forces (in this case, the Abbasid Caliphate) fought Chinese forces (the Tang Dynasty).
 The Chinese has been expanding westward aggressively, gaining control of Kabul and Kashmir.
 The Abbasids started to push back, and the two armies met on the banks of the Talas River in 751, resulting in a decisive Arab victory.
 After this victory, Islam became the dominant religion in Central Asia, rather than Buddhism, and the secrets of papermaking were shared outside of China for the first time by Chinese prisoners of war held in Central Asia.

 Talas is mentioned by Rabban Bar Sawma in his account of his pilgrimage from Beijing (where he was born, though he was ethnically Turkic Muslim) to Jerusalem, a sort of reverse Marco Polo.
 He met Kaydi Khan, a cousin of Kublai Khan in Talas on his way westward, though he never did reach Jerusalem.

-Its territory was inhabited as early as the IX century, but even when the Russians expanded the settlement in 1864, it was still less than a village.
-Today’s city was founded by Russian and Ukrainian immigrants in 1877 as Dmitrievskoye village.
-At first it had about 100 houses of colonists, who were mainly engaged in agriculture.
-The most noticeable building was a church built of brick in the 1920-s.
-A picturesque park is spread in the center of town and on the riverbank.
+When Russians expanded the settlement in 1864, Talas was still not much more than a village.
+The city as it appears today was founded by Russian and Ukrainian settlers in 1877 as Dmitrievskoye Village, and soon there were 100 houses for farmers.
+A brick church was built in the 1920s, and a picturesque park was founded in the center of town and along the riverside.